tmonk/stata-workbench/README.md

 # Stata Workbench

-A VS Code / Cursor extension that allows Stata code to be run directly from the editor.
+A VS Code / Cursor / Antigravity / Windsurf extension that allows Stata code to be run directly from the editor.
 Enables AI agents to directly interact with Stata, powered by [mcp-stata](https://github.com/tmonk/mcp-stata).

 Built by [Thomas Monk](https://tdmonk.com), London School of Economics.